 Multiple recording space drones and stationary sensor bases on Mars and the Kuiper belt clicked and wired into the vacuum of space, capturing everything that happened next.

+Meet the Team

 Earth is out of water.

 After the endless pandemic, year-round wildfires, drone wars, extreme weather from global warming, and the slow death by dehydration of 82% of the population, the team worked furiously on the last tile.